openmainframeproject/tac/process/start_project.md

 * TOC
 {:toc}

-The Open Mainframe Project is a host of open-source projects and open-collaboration working groups to benefit the mainframe ecosystem.
-Anyone can bring a new project or working group or start a new project or working group at the Open Mainframe Project.
+{{ site.foundation_name }} hosts open-source projects and open-collaboration working groups to benefit the mainframe ecosystem.
+Anyone can bring a new project or start a new project at {{ site.foundation_name }}.

+This document outlines why you should host your project at the {{ site.foundation_name }}, what makes a good {{ site.foundation_name }} hosted project, and the steps for bringing a project to the {{ site.foundation_name }}.

 ## Why host your project at the {{ site.foundation_name }}?